hhuslamlab/tts_course/GROUP1_README.md

 - A waveform synthesis module

 As these elements constitute the essential parts of a Festival voice.

-In order to use this voice, you need to save the group1_german_festival_voice.scm file on your computer.
-Then run Festival and load the voice, including phoneset and lexicon, from the file, using:

-(load "group1_german_festival_voice.scm")

-This should return "nil", which means the phoneset, lexicon and the voice using them should be defined.
-Now simply select the voice with:

-(voice_assignment)

-This should return the name of the voice, so "assignment" in this case.
-With this, you have successfully defined and selected the voice.

 HOWEVER, due to the prototypical nature of the voice, the following things need to be kept in mind!